 Discussion to move the Women's Memorial began when the Town Hall Ren ovation Committee ap proached the Dalton His torical Commission about how appropriate it would be to move the plaque during re-landscaping.

 The Historical Commission voted to move the plaque on Oct.
-9,
+9, but Pinna abstained due to her emotional involvement with the memorial and wanted to avoid contention.

 After the Historical Com mission voted in favor of the move, the Cemetery Board of Trustees then took on the relocation process.
 Members had to have the move officiated by the Select Board since the plaque is on Town Hall property.